Eye of the Needle

 • LUKE 16:11-12 NEB If, then, you have not proved trustworthy with the wealth of this world, who will trust you with the wealth that is real?
 And if you have proved untrustworthy with what belongs to another, who will give you what is your own?

-important in its own right, but rather it is an absolute necessity if we are to nurture and mature the fruit of the spirit in our lives.
-It is in the developing of the habits and tendencies to rightly steward the things of GOD that makes us able to learn to become righteous.
+important in its own right, but rather it is an absolute necessity if we are to nurture and harvest the fruit of the spirit in our lives.
+It is in the developing the habits and tendencies to rightly steward the things of GOD that makes us able to learn to become righteous.

 • LUKE 12:42-44 And the Lord said, Who then is that faithful and wise steward [oikonomos], whom his lord shall make ruler over his household, to give them their portion of meat in due season?
 Blessed is that servant, whom his lord when he cometh shall find so doing.
 Of a truth I say unto you, that he will make him ruler over all that he hath.